Govuzela/LandMines_classification/README.md

 K-Fold cross-validation ensures robust model evaluation and reduces overfitting risk.

+Outcome:

-Outcome: The resulting processed dataset captures all critical patterns needed for CatBoost and other ML models, balancing numerical precision with categorical interpretability, and is informed by both feature-level analysis and global landmine contamination context.
+The resulting processed dataset captures all critical patterns needed for CatBoost and other ML models, balancing numerical precision with categorical interpretability, and is informed by both feature-level analysis and global landmine contamination context.

 5.1 Script-Based Training

 Run:

 python src/train.py

-Pipeline:

 Loads Mine_Dataset.xls and normalises data